 City of Asheville and Buncombe County governments must invest in downtown infrastructure to grow the tax base and sustain downtown’s viability.
 The Asheville Downtown Association and Downtown Commission believe it’s critical to prioritize infrastructure projects in the central business district.

 As the center of government and commerce, downtown sees tremendous use not only by residents of the city, county and neighboring communities of Western North Carolina, but also tourists.
 Also, because of its density, downtown is one of the largest contributors of city property and sales tax revenues, the main revenue stream for the city.
 Infrastructure improvements can attract both additional private investment as well as help to sustain downtown’s current business community.

 Recently, voters supported a bond package for transportation, parks and recreation, and affordable housing projects.
 Only ~$1 million of the $32 million in transporation funding was dedicted to downtown infrastructure.

 Asheville City Council members indicate that they are proponents of small, locally owned businesses in downtown.
 The ADA sees improved infrastructure as a means to show this support by ensuring safe, easy access to downtown businesses.

 Asheville has seen an increase in crime and the ADA Board supports the creation of a central police district that will allow for 24-hour coverage of an expanded and growing downtown area by downtown unit officers, rather than augment shift coverage.
-Nuisance crimes are more frequent in downtown and can be more difficult to prosecute because they are often unreported.
-Nuisance crimes include littering, graffiti, loitering and public intoxication, amongst others.
-The Asheville Downtown Association encourages business owners and residents to utilize the Asheville Police Department’s non-emergency number to report these crimes because, while these crimes may not be a threat to public safety, they impact the downtown experience.
+Nuisance crimes, include littering, graffiti, noise violations and public intoxication, are frequent in downtown and can be more difficult to prosecute because they are often unreported.
+The Asheville Downtown Association encourages business owners and residents to utilize the the Asheville App or the Asheville Police Department’s non-emergency number to report these crimes.